duckyfuz/resumes/References/ecom_stubs.md

 #### They are not implemented, but will be used in the following routes.

 ## Shopping Cart Management (Add/Remove, View)
+`/cart [POST]`: create new ShoppingCart if it does not exist -> create new CartItem / add quantity
 ```
 @app.route('/cart', methods=['POST'])
 @token_required